nginxinc/nginx-amplify-doc/amplify-guide.md

 Reports are based on the capabilities of Amplify to parse NGINX configuration files and provide them for further analysis through the features in the backend.
 This is where Amplify offers configuration recommendations to help improve the performance, reliability, and security of your applications.
 With well-thought-out and detailed recommendations you’ll know exactly where the problem is, why it is a problem, and how to fix it.

-When you switch to the **Reports** page, click on a particular system in the Systems list in order to see the associated report.
+When you switch to the **Reports** page, click on a particular system on the left in order to see the associated report.
 If there isn't an NGINX instance found on a system, there will be no report for it.

-Currently only static analysis is done for the NGINX configuration.
 The following information is provided when a report is run against an NGINX config structure:

+ * Version information
+   * Branch, release date, and the latest version in the branch
- * Overview information
+ * Overview
    * Path to NGINX config files(s)
    * Whether the parser failed or not, and the results of `nginx -t`
-   * First-seen and last-modified info
+   * Last-modified info
    * 3rd party modules found
+   * Breakdown of key configuration elements (servers, locations, upstreams)
    * Breakdown of IPv4/IPv6 usage
+ * Security
+   * Any security advisories that apply to this version of NGINX
+ * Virtual servers
-   * Breakdown of key configuration elements (servers, locations, upstreams)
+   * Breakdown of virtual host configuration (think "apachectl -S")
+ * SSL
    * OpenSSL version information
+   * Breakdown of the number of SSL or HTTP/2 servers configured
+   * Information about the configured SSL certificates
+   * Warnings about common SSL configuration errors
  * Static analysis
    * Various suggestions about configuration structure
    * Typical configuration gotchas highlighted